NYCIST/macadmin-tools/README.md

   - [Performing an Erase and Install with jamJAR / munki ](https://dazwallace.wordpress.com/2018/10/11/performing-an-erase-and-install-of-mojave-with-jamjar/)
 - **[installinstallmacos.py](https://github.com/munki/macadmin-scripts#installinstallmacospy)**: A Python script that can create disk images containing macOS installer applications available via Apple's softwareupdate catalogs.
   - Built in, macOS Catalina can accomplish something similar: `softwareupdate --fetch-full-installer --full-installer-version 10.1X.X`
+- **[Mac Deploy Stick (MDS)](https://twocanoes.com/products/mac/mac-deploy-stick/)**: Free, open-source macOS app to create a USB flash drive for recovering / mass deploying Macs.
+  - MDS also offers a $50 'Automaton' for automating the commands to start up in the recovery partition and kick off workflows, making it even easier to setup and deploy a large number of Macs.
 - **[System Image Utility](https://support.apple.com/guide/system-image-utility/welcome/mac)**: Built-in macOS app (`/System/Library/CoreServices/Applications/System Image Utility.app`) which can convert a macOS install application into a NetInstall / NetBoot image for network installations.
 - **[vfuse](https://github.com/chilcote/vfuse)**: Script that takes a never-booted DMG and converts it into a VMware Fusion VM.
 Very useful for testing DEP enrollment and other tasks